urg/urg/content/projects/eseekmo/index.md

 ## Company Intro:

-eSeekMo is an idea I had to help streamline my processes when communicating with recruiters.
-There are several application tracking systems (ATS) available for companies, however, I was not able to find anything that helped candidates.
+eSeekMo is an idea I had to help streamline processes and workflows when communicating with recruiters.
+There are several application tracking systems (ATS) available for companies, however, I was not able to find a similar product that helped candidates.

 ## Team Composition & My Role:

 eSeekMo is my own project.
+I did the initial site in react/redux and later worked with a junior front-end developer to improve the look of the site.